Why Funda-Technical

 Now before the uninitiated laugh and scoff,

-worth reading (and it really has nothing to do
+this is worth reading (and it really has

 is the study of price charts in anticipation